MarcBaumholz/BellFoodGroup_STARTHACK23/README.md

 ### Technology
 The goal of the app is to integrate as many existing parameters as we can.
 Existing interfaces (e.g. electricity management) are used and publicly available key figures (e.g. CO2 emission for air travel) can also be used.
 However, there are no restrictions on the technologies to be used.
 There is no default for the programming and the tools used.
 Your creativity is needed here.

-### Use Case
-Employees in all areas of activity of the Bell Food Group can use the app to measure their contribution to our sustainability strategy.
-Real data from our productions are to be supplemented with publicly available key figures in order to obtain as comprehensive a picture as possible.
-The app should be intuitive and easy to use, and it should be fun for employees to determine their contribution.

 ## <p align="center"> The Pitch: </p>

 <p align="center"> Insert Pitchdeck here </p>